Services & Products

 In addition to investment in Sims, the largest recycling company in the world, as we work towards the creation of a more sustainable and circular economy, we are engaged in ferrous and non-ferrous metal recycling throughout the world as well as resource development and recycling of secondary battery raw materials that are necessary for electric vehicles.

-We will continue to establish new ventures that enable society to meet current and future challenges such as issues relating to the global environmental, while further improving our existing assets and promoting initiatives to realize a circular economy.
+We will continue to originate new ventures to enable society to meet current and future challenges such global environmental issues, while further improving our existing assets and promoting initiatives to realize a circular economy.

 Key projects